cjstoddard/Pipboy/Build-Pipboy.md

 I am using the latest Raspberry Pi OS image, I just used the imager to burn the image to an SD card.
 Before installing the touchscreen, perform the following on a regular monitor, it is just easier.

-Once you have burned the image to the SD card, and you boot the Raspberry Pi for the first time, update it to the latest version and install the Onboard virtual keyboard to make working with the touchscreen easier, Git which is used to download software and Gambas for compiling the code.
+Once you have burned the image to the SD card, and you boot the Raspberry Pi for the first time, update it to the latest version and install amiga-fonts, the Onboard virtual keyboard to make working with the touchscreen easier, Git which is used to download software and Gambas for compiling the code.
 Open a terminal and type in the following commands;

 ```
 sudo apt update && sudo apt upgrade
-sudo apt install onboard at-spi2-core git gambas3*
+sudo apt install amiga-fonts onboard at-spi2-core git gambas3*
 ```

-Once I have finished the TOTO list, I will do a 1.0 release and you can just download an installable package.
+I will do a 1.0 release in the near future so you can just download an installable package.
 Until then you will need to follow these instructions.
 Type the following commands into the terminal;

 ```
 git clone https://github.com/cjstoddard/Pipboy.git